 As part of her practice as a musician Helena has years of experience playing with major British orchestras for high profile concerts, broadcasts on BBC Radio 3, Classic FM & Scala, and commercial recordings.
 Making music in the community is an increasingly important part of this and during the pandemic she has been privileged to bring music to care settings via online platforms together with other musicians from City of London Sinfonia and Sinfonia Viva.
 She is committed to delivering creative music-making both to older people in care settings and to children through group music-making activities and is excited to be getting back to this kind of work in person.
 Take a look at Helena's music via her Youtube channel and keep up to date on what she's up to via her Twitter!

 Zara has been a student in the School of Philosophy and Economic Science for 6 years, and from attending the Practical Philosophy classes, she has discovered the parallels between philosophy, mindfulness and creativity that complement each other greatly.
 After offering courses on their website called 'A New Way of Seeing' which were in high demand, she is now expanding to create her own art and mindfulness courses.
-If you would like to see the courses Zara has to offer, head over to her website.
+If you would like to see the courses Zara has to offer and her other work, head over to her website!
+You can now book the 2nd and 3rd session of The Practise of Seeing via Eventbrite here.